-If a rider is sued as a result of an at fault collision, third party liability coverage protects the rider against settlements resulting from a trial or out of court agreement.
+If a rider is issued as a result of an at-fault collision, third-party liability coverage protects the rider against settlements resulting from a trial or out-of-court agreement.
 Ontario requires a minimum of $200,000 of protection.
 Since settlements frequently exceed this amount, riders often purchase additional coverage.
-The most common liability levels are $500,000, $1 million and $2 million in coverage.
+The most common liability levels are $500,000, $1 million, and $2 million in coverage.

 Accident Benefits Coverage

-This portion covers supplementary medical and rehabilitation costs, as well as care, income replacement and death benefits.
+This portion covers supplementary medical and rehabilitation costs, as well as care, income replacement, and death benefits.
 The rider’s own insurance company pays these amounts regardless of who is at fault in the collision.
-This is part of Ontario’s no fault provisions.
-Vehicle insurance is a hybrid no fault/tort based system.
-Due to changes in 2016, riders can now purchase extensions to accident benefit coverage, after the reduction of the basic benefit in June.
+This is part of Ontario’s no-fault provisions.
+Vehicle insurance is a hybrid no-fault/tort-based system.
+Due to changes in 2016, riders can now purchase extensions to accident benefits coverage, after the reduction of the basic benefit in June.

 Direct Compensation-Property Damage

-Another no fault provision, DC-PD covers damage to your motorcycle and its contents if another driver is at fault.
-Qualifying accidents must occur in Ontario and the other driver insured by a company licensed to sell insurance in the province.
+Another no-fault provision, DC-PD covers damage to your motorcycle and its contents if another driver is at fault.
+Qualifying accidents must occur in Ontario and the other driver is insured by a company licensed to sell insurance in the province.
 The rider’s own insurer pays DC-PD benefits directly.